By Jill Morgan

 3. Get the right table height

-Make alfresco working a regular but comfy experience by tailoring your set up.
+Make alfresco working a regular but comfy experience by tailoring your set up with the best garden furniture.
 Ergonomics are vital to our physical wellbeing and there’s nothing more damaging than slouching for hours at a makeshift desk or balancing a laptop on our knees.
 Don’t just settle for perching at the existing coffee or camping table, having a steady, even worksurface at the correct height will enable you to sit and breath properly and reduce neck strain too.
 This petite but chic bistro set from Argos is the ideal size for a laptop and coffee, and slim enough to be pushed against the wall when no longer needed.

 4. Smarten up a quiet corner